Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Garter snakes and ribbon snakes are so common you might have seen them in your own backyard.
 They are a smaller snake, perfect for those who are uncomfortable with large pythons.
 These animals eat anything they can overpower, which means while they will take suitably-sized rodents, they also prey on other animals.
 Their diet is highly varied, including fish, tadpoles, lizards, insects, frogs, and earthworms.
 In captivity, they can be fed invertebrates and fish, which most people find less objectionable than rodents.
 Some won't even accept rodents.

-Be aware that these snake must have a varied diet if rodents won't be fed, and the amount of times they need to eat will depend on the prey being used.
-For instance, snakes eating worms should eat twice a week, while fish eaters should eat every 5 days or so.
+Be aware that these snakes must have a varied diet if rodents won't be fed, and the number of times they need to eat will depend on the prey being used.
+For instance, snakes eating worms should eat twice a week, while fish eaters should eat every five days or so.
 Be sure to ask before purchase if the snake is accepting non-live food.
-Also consider doing more research and reading about why a snake should not be fed live goldfish.
+Also, consider doing more research and reading about why a snake should not be fed live goldfish.

 2. Rough and Smooth Green Snake